 Linear IgA bullous dermatosis

-LABD most commonly presents in the fifth decade of life, with annular or grouped vesicles or bullae, most frequently on the extensor surfaces.
+In the adult form, LABD most commonly presents in the fifth decade of life.
+Clinical presentation is highly variable, ranging from urticarial plaques, papules, and papulovesicles to large erosions, and the rash can be focal or generalized.
 Mucosal erosions (which can affect any mucosal surface) are common and may be severe and result in scarring.
-Pruritus and burning may be associated with the eruption.
-Oral findings are present in 80% of cases.
+LABD may be associated with ulcerative colitis and, rarely, with hematologic and solid organ malignancies.

-Drug-induced LABD usually occurs 1-2 weeks after starting the offending medication, and resolves within several weeks of stopping the medication.
+The drug-induced LABD variant usually occurs 1-4 weeks after starting the offending medication and resolves within several weeks of stopping the medication.
+It resembles classic LABD clinically.
 It can present with more widespread bullous involvement than non-drug-induced disease.
 Localized or widespread macular erythema may be seen in association.
+Localized, morbilliform, erythema multiforme-like with targetoid lesions, and Stevens-Johnson-like presentations have also been described.
+A number of drugs have been associated with LABD, most commonly vancomycin.
+Other causative agents include a variety of antibiotics (eg, trimethoprim-sulfamethoxazole, amoxicillin), NSAIDs, simvastatin, cyclosporine, furosemide, lithium, captopril, phenytoin, interleukin-2, interferon gamma, and amiodarone.
+IgA nephropathy can be rarely associated with the cutaneous eruption of drug-induced LABD.

 L13.8 – Other specified bullous disorders